Cam-K/erNES/README.md

 This will create a directory ``./build`` and generate the executable in it

 ## Libraries Needed (Ubuntu)

+erNES requires cjson and SDL2 installed on your system.
+These can be installed with the following command on Ubuntu:

 ``sudo apt install libcjson-dev libcjson1 libsdl2-dev libsdl2-2.0-0``

 ## Usage